tido64/rainbow/doc/includes/quick_start.md

 ## Android

-1. In your Android project folder, create a directory named `assets`.
-2. Copy the contents of `js` into this folder.

-Build Rainbow again so assets get bundled with the APK.
-Connect your device and install it:

-`adb install -r bin/Rainbow-debug.apk`
+1. Import the Gradle project in Android Studio.

-Start the app on your device.
+2. Run the app on your device or emulator.

 ## iOS